tetradon/colorGame/readme.md

-It is a simple game in which you shuld guess the color by its RGB code
+It is a simple game in which you should guess the color by its RGB code